saiffardin/movie-search-portal/README.md

         - *ratings*

-3. Each movie `card` has a *Show Movie Details* btn.
+3. Each movie `card` has a *Show Movie Details* button.
 Clicking upon this takes user to the **Movie Details Page**.
 This page displays the following information about the movie :

     - Poster image
     - Title